IT will be out of the Dripping Pan and into the mire if York City kick off next season in the manner they finished 2008/9.

 The draw proved enough to lift City into 17th place, matching the lowest finishing position in the club’s professional era.

-A final safety margin of eight points also flatters a City side who were entrenched in the bottom four just ten days ago and only made survival certain in a shaky performance at Weymouth during their penultimate fixture.
+A final safety margin of eight points also flatters a City side who were entrenched in the bottom four just ten days ago and only made survival certain in a shaky performance at Weymouth during

 After Wembley, it is clear Foyle will need to mastermind a rebuilding programme similar to that engineered by Billy McEwan four years ago to reverse the club’s fortunes.